antonyant11/the-makerformlab-docs/docs/architects/getting-started.md

 # Getting Started for Architects & Designers

 Welcome, visionary architects and designers!
-The MakerForge is your dedicated platform for seamlessly integrating unique sculptural art into your projects from the earliest design stages.
+The MakerFormLab is your dedicated platform for seamlessly integrating unique sculptural art into your projects from the earliest design stages.
 This guide will help you get started on your journey to discover, visualize, and incorporate exceptional artworks.

 ## Your First Steps